Experimental features are new and their interface and implementation may change at any time. Expect sharp edges .

 .

 Tailscale auth keys have a maximum lifetime of 90 days.
 Jobs already connected to the tailnet won’t disconnect after expiry, but new jobs won’t be able to connect to the Tailnet.
-We recommend generating a long-lived OAuth key and using the get-authkey utility to that new auth keys can be minted easily and updated by reapplying kubectl apply -f tailscale_authkey.yaml
+We recommend generating a long-lived OAuth key and using the get-authkey utility so that new auth keys can be minted easily and updated by reapplying

 , it should appear in our tailnet after a few seconds.